waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Cianwood Gym Boulder Puzzle (VERIFIED MECHANIC):**
     1.  **Activation:** Stand adjacent to a boulder and face it.
 Press 'A'.
 This *must* bring up the "Want to use STRENGTH?"
 YES/NO prompt.
 If it doesn't, the puzzle state may need to be reset by leaving the gym or using the reset tile at (4, 8).
     2.  **Confirmation:** Select 'YES'.
 This activates a temporary "push mode" for a single push, confirmed by the message "Boulders may now be moved!".
     3.  **Pushing:** Immediately after confirmation, walk into an adjacent boulder to push it one tile.
-The player character then moves into the tile the boulder previously occupied.
+The player character does NOT move into the vacated spot.
 The "push mode" then deactivates, requiring re-activation for the next push.

 ## IV.
 Puzzle Solving Methodology (Post-Critique Update)